apache/druid/docs/data-management/automatic-compaction.md

     "engine": <native|msq>
 }
 ```

+For Coordinator-based automatic compaction, you submit the spec to the [Compaction config UI](#ui-for-coordinator-based-compaction) or the [Compaction configuration API](#api-for-coordinator-based-compaction).

+For Overlord-based automatic compaction, you submit a supervisor spec with the `type` set to `autocompact`.

 Most fields in the auto-compaction configuration correlate to a typical [Druid ingestion spec](../ingestion/ingestion-spec.md).
 The following properties only apply to auto-compaction: